Kodular/Documentation/docs/components/sensors/gyroscope-sensor.md

 ## Overview

-<p>Non-visible component that can measure angular velocity in three dimensions in units of degrees per second.</p><p>In order to function, the component must have its <code>Enabled</code> property set to True, and the device must have a gyroscope sensor.</p>
+Non-visible component that can measure angular velocity in three dimensions in units of degrees per second.

+In order to function, the component must have its `` Enabled `` property set to True, and the device must have a gyroscope sensor.

 ## Events